CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     change the Category to ISSUE - Bug.

   - While we're here let's explore some other aspects of manual tasks.
 We could specify a [due interval](../../help/taskSLA.html) in minutes or hours.
-But a hardwired interval turns out to be not that useful.
+But a hard-wired interval turns out to be not that useful.
 Instead let's implement a [PrioritizationStrategy](../../javadoc/com/centurylink/mdw/observer/task/PrioritizationStrategy.html) to dynamically determine a task's priority level as well as when it's due.
 In the com.centurylink.mdw.demo.bugs package create a new Java Source asset named Prioritization.java with